202117b3745Manav/indian-anpr-system/README.md

 2. Connect your phone and your computer to the **same Wi-Fi network**.
 3. Start the IP Webcam app and select "Start server".
 4. Note the IP address and port shown on the screen (e.g., `http://192.168.31.214:8080`).
-5. Update the `ipCamUrl` variable in `src/main/java/com/anpr/App.java` with this address.
+4. Update the `camera.url` property in `src/main/resources/config.properties` with this address.

 ## 5. How to Run

+### a.
+From the Command Line (Recommended)

+1. Open a terminal in the project's root directory.
+2. Build the project and create the executable JAR:
+    ```bash
+    mvn clean package
+    ```
+3. Navigate to the `target` directory:
+    ```bash
+    cd target
+    ```
+4. Run the application:
+    ```bash
+    java -jar indian-anpr-system-1.0-SNAPSHOT-jar-with-dependencies.jar
+    ```

+### b.
+From an IDE

-Once all setup steps are complete, you can run the application directly from your IDE (like VS Code or IntelliJ) by running the `main` method in the `App.java` file.
+You can also run the application directly from your IDE (like VS Code or IntelliJ) by executing the `main` method in the `src/main/java/com/anpr/App.java` file.

+### c.
+Using the Application

-A window titled "Live Video Feed" will appear, showing the stream from your phone's camera with bounding boxes around detected license plates.
-Detected vehicle information will be printed to the console and logged in `detection_log.xlsx`.
+1. A window titled "Indian ANPR System" will appear, showing the live feed from your phone.
+2. Point the camera at a vehicle and click the **"Capture & Process"** button.
+3. The status bar will update with the results.
+4. Check the `output/` folder for the annotated image and the `detection_log.xlsx` file for any validated plate details.